rdefeo/stonks/README.md

 ### logo_enabled (Not Implemented)
 A boolean value that determines whether to display the ticker (i.e. company) logo.

+### Other Configuration Options
+The display assumes you are using a 64x32 LED matrix.
+You can tweak this (untested!) by adjusting the `LED_WIDTH` and `LED_HEIGHT` values in the source file.

 ## Requirements
 The [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard) project has been synced to your pi.